Careers360 Logo

 2. Once it enters its plant host, it injects a section of its DNA called the T-DNA which is derived from its Ti (tumour-inducing) plasmid into its host.

-3. The T-DNA first directs the plant cells to make auxins and cytokinin's, which causes the cells to become irregularly shaped and form a visible tumour called a gall.
+3. The T-DNA first directs the plant cells to make auxins and cytokinins, which causes the cells to become irregularly shaped and form a visible tumour called a gall.

 Thus, this property of Ti-plasmid has been exploited for cloning of the gene of interest and stably integrating them in the plant genes.
-Therefore, by using Ti-plasmid or its derivations, recombinant plant cells with desired genes of interest stably integrated into the plant genome have been successfully produced.
+Therefore, by using Ti-plasmid or its derivatives, recombinant plant cells with desired genes of interest stably integrated into the plant genome have been successfully produced.

 Question:3

 Illustrate the design of a bioreactor.
-Highlight the difference between a flask in your laboratory and a bioreactor which allows cells to grow in a continuous culture system.
+Highlight the difference between a flask in your laboratory and a bioreactor, which allows cells to grow in a continuous culture system.

 Answer: